-Practicing law since 1984 when he received his Juris Doctor from LSU Law Center, Taylor Porter Partner Thomas R. Peak practices in labor and employment law, including employee benefits litigation (ERISA and COBRA), employment eligibility and certification (under the immigration laws), workers' compensation (representing management), and OSHA matters.
+Thomas Peak received his J.D. from Louisiana State University Paul M. Hebert Law Center.
+Tom practices in labor and employment law, including employee benefits litigation (ERISA and COBRA), employment eligibility and certification (under the immigration laws), workers' compensation (representing management), and OSHA matters.
 He also represents clients in higher education law.
 Mr. Peak serves as the chair of the Taylor Porter Personnel Committee.

-Mr. Peak has handled numerous matters in Federal and Louisiana Courts, as well as before the Equal Employment Opportunity Commission, National Labor Relations Board, United States Department of Labor, OSHA, Wage Hour Division of the U.S. Department of Labor and U.S. Department of Agriculture, the Louisiana Civil Service Commission, and Louisiana Workforce Commission.
+Mr. Peak has handled numerous matters in Federal and Louisiana Courts, as well as before the Equal Employment Opportunity Commission, National Labor Relations Board, United States Department of Labor, OSHA, USCIS, Wage Hour Division of the U.S. Department of Labor and U.S. Department of Agriculture, the Louisiana Civil Service Commission, and Louisiana Workforce Commission.
 In addition, he has handled matters involving the CDC, U.S. Department of Agriculture (APHIS) and select agent research issues, Title IX issues in higher education, and enforcement actions under IRCA.
 He has extensive trial experience including litigating bench and jury trials in federal and state courts as lead counsel.

 Mr. Peak is admitted to practice before all Louisiana state courts and agencies, the U.S. District Courts for the Middle, Eastern, and Western Districts of Louisiana, and the U.S. Fifth Circuit Court of Appeals.

 In the community, Mr. Peak serves on the Board of Trustees for the Louisiana Veterans Museum Foundation, which supports the operations and programs of the USS Kidd museum and ship restoration.

 Articles and Publications